datafeedr/datafeedr-comparison-sets/readme.txt

 3. This is the configuration page of the Datafeedr Comparison Sets plugin.

 == Changelog ==

+= 0.9.52 - 2020/09/03 =
+* Added new setting to display or hide the product image for each item in a Comparison Set.
+(WordPress Admin Area > Datafeedr API > Comparison Set)
+* Added new setting to display or hide the merchant logo for each item in a Comparison Set.
+(WordPress Admin Area > Datafeedr API > Comparison Set)
+* Added new setting to display or hide the product price for each item in a Comparison Set.
+(WordPress Admin Area > Datafeedr API > Comparison Set)
+* Added new setting to display or hide the [View] button for each item in a Comparison Set.
+(WordPress Admin Area > Datafeedr API > Comparison Set)
+* Added new setting to display or hide the product promo text for each item in a Comparison Set.
+(WordPress Admin Area > Datafeedr API > Comparison Set)

 = 0.9.51 - 2020/09/01 =
 * Made the list of Amazon fields to query filterable.